Conscription in North Korea: In service

 Each conscript begins their service with basic training that lasts for about two months in the army, and up to three months in the air force and navy.
 Training methods emphasize memorization and repetition, but also psychological, occupational and technical skills.
 Drills often take place during nighttime, and repetitiveness is in part due to the low-tech nature of the force, but also to bring performance up to a standard.
 The training methods are effective, and produce a fighting force that is, according to James Minnich, "well versed in the basics even under adverse conditions".
 NCO candidates are chosen based on military merits.
 Because the overwhelming majority of officers have worked their way up the ranks, the result is an egalitarian corps whose officers are familiar with the concerns of ordinary recruits.
 Conditions are harsh, and training typically lasts from 5:00 AM to 10:00 PM.

 Servicemen are expected to grow food to supplement their otherwise meager rations between 700 and 850 grams.
 Other activities not directly related to training are also imposed on them.
 Leaves are limited.
 A conscript may, in rare cases, be granted a two-week leave once or twice during his entire service.
 Service personnel are not allowed to marry, so conscripts typically stay single until they turn 30, in order that they would finish their Worker's Party admission process.
 About five percent of draftees, on the military's insistence, proceed to college or university after a year-long preparatory course.
 This route to higher education is considered easier than continuing studies right after middle school.

 Men

-Conscription for men is universal, men are serving up to 10 years in the combat forces and 13 years in the specialized combat forces (like the missile forces).
+Conscription for men is universal.
+North Korean men serve up to 10 years in the combat forces and 13 years in specialized combat forces (e.g. missile forces).

 Women

-Women are serving only up to 7 years in all forces; CIA estimates that women comprise about 20% of the military.
+North Korean women only serve up to 7 years in all military forces; the CIA estimates that women comprise about 20% of the military.
 They are selectively conscripted at a ratio where for every one female there are nine male conscripts.
 Women serve in all three service branches of the KPA: its Ground Force, Navy, and Air Force.